stpalacios/ml_training/notebooks/Examples/coronavirus/README.md

 The rule of thumb is to set alpha to be either 0.05 or 0.01 (again, the value depends on your problems at hand), meaning that observed p-values lower than 95% or 99% are *statistically significant*.

-p-value can be confusing.
+P-value can be confusing.
 Fortunately, we have Python and NumPy to do the math for us.
 You can now use this method to select your threshold value (alpha) and your p-value (significance test) along with the COVID-19 data for any city, and make a reasonable decision about our data collection and its distribution with regard to the mean.